zohaibshahid26/EMS/README.md

 ## Overview

-This repository contains the Continuous Integration and Continuous Deployment (CI/CD) pipeline for the **E-Voting Managment System** project.
+This repository contains the Continuous Integration and Continuous Deployment (CI/CD) pipeline for the **Election Managment System** project.
 The pipeline is set up using **Jenkins**, and it automates the process of building and testing the application.
 This document outlines the steps to run the pipeline and troubleshooting tips for common issues.

 ---